-Projects let you create and manage your deployment processes, releases, and runbooks from the Octopus REST API and Octopus Web Portal.
-For each project, you can define a deployment process, runbooks to manage your infrastructure, variables, the environments where the software will be deployed, and your software releases.
+Projects store the deployment configuration for an application.
+For each project, you can define a deployment process and runbooks to manage your infrastructure, variables, the environments where the software is deployed, and your software releases.
 Project groups allow you to group like projects together.

 We recommend thinking of projects and project groups this way:

 An application represents all the tightly coupled components required for the software to run.
 Some examples of applications are: